loonwerks/case-ta6-experimental-platform-OpenUxAS/examples/CASE-TA6-Challenge-Problems/ph2_01_WaterwaySearch/README.md

 1. Inject malformed AutomationRequest message to attempt to distrupt the UAV.
 2. Attack network interfaces to UAV or ground station via radio.
 3. Other???

+## To Do:

+1. Integrate onto target ODROID XU4 target.